Updated September 1, 2025

 The best free packages offer additional services like registered agent services or free bank accounts.
 Read on.

-Bizee: Silver Package
+Bizee: Basic Package

 You also get free registered agent services for a year, which can mean huge savings on your end.
 These include receiving and scanning important legal documents on your behalf, such as tax notices and service of process.